 There is no due diligence to do on any loans, and you do not get to see any information about who you have lent to outside of the basics of the loan contract.

 I classed Lending Works as a very good platform originally.
 High interest rates combined with low defaults and responsible management have made this a good experience.
 But recent changes to the product have left me scratching my head a bit, and changes do not appear to be very transparent.
 The chop to interest rates suggest that the yearly projection is what you may receive in a year and that can vary month to month, which is not the same as something like Ratesetter where you have an agreement at a specified rates.

 As a pure investment it may not be any different to Zopa, as both seem to expose lenders to losses, either via account value mark-downs or lower interest rates, although I would regard platform risk as slightly lower there.
-There are signs that perhaps demand exceeds supply, so it will be interesting to see how the proposition evolves going forward.

 Disclaimer: This Lending Works review represents my own opinions and should not be substituted for investment advice.
 Please research before you invest with any firm.
 Typically P2P investments are not covered by the Financial Services Compensation Scheme (FSCS) in the way bank deposits are, and there are no guarantees that you will receive the returns advertised (or even a return at all)